Whether you are buying a guitar for the first thing or going for a replacement, there are things you just cannot neglect when starting your search.

 1. How much are you willing to spend?

-When making plans to buy a Best guitar under 1000, whether acoustic or electric, the first thing you must be certain of is your budget.
+When making plans to buy the best guitar under 1000, whether acoustic or electric, the first thing you must be certain of is your budget.

 You must conclude on what you plan on spending before you even think of launching a search.
 Your budget should be less than 1000 dollars if the scheme is to get the best acoustic guitar under 1000.

-The same thing should be said for the electric guitar, which of course is possible to buy with less than 1000 dollar bill.
+The same thing should be said for the electric guitar, which of course is possible to buy with less than 1000 dollar bills.

 Don’t start your guitar search without concluding on budget and of course, what you want to get out of the instrument.